NIMS University Paramedical Admissions 2025

 Popular Colleges | Government - AIIMS Delhi, JIPMER, KGMU, AIIMS Rishikesh | AIIMS Delhi, AIIMS Jodhpur, Institute of Post-Graduate Medical Education and Research, JIPMER Puducherry |

-Job Profiles | MBBS Doctors, Medical Officers, Paediatricians, General Physicians, Medical Surgeons | Nutritionists, Pediatricians, Pathologists, Dermatologists |
+Job Profiles | MBBS Doctors, Medical Officers, Paediatricians, General Physicians, Medical Surgeons | Nutritionists, Paediatricians, Pathologists, Dermatologists |

 MBBS graduates can join hospitals, other healthcare facilities, and universities.
-Students who have pursued Bachelor of Medicine and Bachelor of Surgery or MBBS degree programmes can also practice individually.
+Students who have pursued a Bachelor of Medicine and Bachelor of Surgery or MBBS degree programmes can also practice individually.
 Some of the employment areas for the graduates are:

 In India, there are a number of private medical colleges that offer MBBS degrees.
 Private universities are significantly more expensive than public universities.
 Some of the top private MBBS Colleges and also MBBS fees are discussed below: